-I kept wondering why so many men were staring at me, making angry feminist remarks in my head, before remembering that, today at least, I was actually a genuine spectacle.
+I kept wondering why so many men were staring at me, making angry feminist remarks in my head, before remembering that I was actually a genuine spectacle.
 I looked like a cross between a classy stripper, a unicorn, and a Barbie fairy princess doll.
 One who is also heavily influenced by ‘contemporary Instagram culture’: lip liner, defined brows and a sharp contour to top off the sparkly face and glitter boobs.
-As I approached the other end of the Picadilly Line, and thus Acton Town, I began to feel more at home amidst the bucket hats and camouflage pants, getting less attention than before as we were all in this together.
+As I approached the other end of the Picadilly Line (Acton Town), I began to feel more at home amidst the bucket hats and camouflage pants, getting less attention than before; we were all in this together.
 I listened in on conversations about plans to ‘chirpse’ girls by singing to them and making them feel special.
 I knew it was going to be an eventful afternoon.

 Getting there was easier than I had anticipated with stewards on call at the tube stop waving big yellow signs that pointed to the direction of Lovebox.
 An array of colourfully-dressed young adults made their way to the site.
 Fast-forward the close sweatiness to get in, stepping into the West London park was like experiencing a pop-up Wonderland with gazebos for the bars, smaller set stages, a make-up and dress-up shop along with big fairground rides that take you back to childhood.
 Hot food stalls were amongst the attractions, with an impressive variety offering not only international food (jerk chicken, Thai, different spiced chips, Italian, the old fish and chips), but gluten-free and vegan friendly options, with the inclusion of an exclusively vegan stall – albeit at higher costs.